Skip to content

 7.2

-Good Beautiful quality lashes with great comfort.
-But the premium pricing with no bundle options makes them hard to recommend over Meylora.
+Good Beautiful quality lashes but the premium pricing with no bundle options makes them hard to recommend over Meylora.

 #3 — Third Place